Vaei/ProcHitReact/README.md

 This means we can disable physics only on the arms for our character who is aiming a rifle!

-Blacklist bones that don't simulate well, or remap them onto other bones.
-Don't want your pelvis to simulate because it offsets the entire mesh?
-Remap it to spine_01.
+Blacklist bones that don't simulate well, such as the pelvis which can cause the entire mesh to simulate!

-You can override per-bone application parameters, perhaps the standard impulse being provided for a shot is too strong for your clavicles?
-Simply add the clavicle to the overrides, and change the scaling.

 ### Profiles
-Supports extendable profiles, simply specify the profile you want to use when triggering a Hit React.
+Supports extendable data-asset profiles, simply specify the profile you want to use when triggering a Hit React.

-The included HitReactComponent has many profiles setup for you out of the box with good defaults.
+The included HitReact component has many profiles setup for you out of the box with tested defaults.

 ### Global Toggle
 You can toggle the entire system on and off, with or without interpolation.